AGCoL

 5. Split Splits the converted file genomic.fna and anno.gff into a file per chromosome.

 NOTE: The NCBI and Ensembl files have variations and I may not have accounted for them all.
-If Convert does not work as you wish, the files ConvertNCBI.java and ConvertEnsembl.java are available for editing; see Edit.
+If Convert does not work as you wish, the files ConvertNCBI.java and ConvertEnsembl.java are available for Edit.

 Summarize